sterlzbd/roda/README.md

-If you want to ship an Sinuba plugin in a gem, but still have Sinuba load it automatically via `Sinuba.plugin :plugin_name`, you should store the file in `lib/sinuba/plugin_name.rb`, and then register it.
+If you want to ship an Sinuba plugin in a gem, but still have Sinuba load it automatically via `Sinuba.plugin :plugin_name`, you should so it can be required via `sinuba/plugins/plugin_name`, and then register it.
 It's recommended but not required that you store your plugin module in the Sinuba::SinubaPlugins namespace:

 ``` ruby
 module Sinuba